 When you are choosing the projector.
 You may find different types of projectors.

 There is also another category of the projector.
 Based on projector placement/throw ratio or distance.
-Short throw, Long Throw, and Ultra Short Throw projector.
+Short throw and Long Throw.

 All these projectors are different from each other.
 And if you are confused between them.
 Then there are various important factors or needs.